Chicago curfew: Mayor Lightfoot restores CTA, street access to Central Business District, Loop area following weekend of peaceful protests

 Pace also announced its Paratransit Service will resume operations in in the area Sunday morning.

+Metra trains will resume alternate weekday schedules on Monday.
+The alternate schedules are available on https://metrarail.com/.

-To provide additional space for safe and peaceful marches and rallies, the City opened Grant Park and Union Park for residents looking to participate in Saturday's planned demonstrations.
+To provide additional space for safe and peaceful marches and rallies, the city opened Grant Park and Union Park for residents looking to participate in planned demonstrations over the weekend.

 "We want to make sure you have the space to lift your voices and make yourselves heard," Mayor Lori Lightfoot said.

-Following an all-hands-on-deck effort to protect Chicago's neighborhoods, particularly on the South and West Sides, last night saw no major looting or property damage incidents on commercial corridors in the city's neighborhoods.
+Following an all-hands-on-deck effort to protect Chicago's neighborhoods, particularly on the South and West Sides, no major looting or property damage incidents were reported in the city's commercial corridors.

 This decrease in criminal activity follows the increased deployment of Chicago Police Department patrol on Saturday, with high visibility around Chicago's small businesses and commercial corridors.